Skip to content

 • Monday, January 5: Winter Quarter Begins

-• Monday, January 19: Martin Luther King, Jr. Day (class will still be held)
+• Monday, January 19: Martin Luther King, Jr. Day (class will not be held; make-up class to be scheduled)

 • Saturday, March 7 – Monday, March 9: College Reading Period